Best Public Datasets for Machine Learning and Data Science: Sources and Advice on the Choice

 The Center for Disease Control (CDC): Searching for data is easy with an online database

 The CDC is a rich source of US health-related data.
-It maintains Wide-ranging OnLine Data for Epidemiologic Research (WONDER) — a web application system aimed at sharing healthcare information with the a general audience and medical professionals.
+It maintains Wide-ranging OnLine Data for Epidemiologic Research (WONDER) — a web application system aimed at sharing healthcare information with a general audience and medical professionals.

 With CDC WONDER, users access public data hosted by different state sources, sorted alphabetically and by topic.
 Data can be used in desktop applications and is ready for download in CSV and Excel formats.